 Húsavík is the largest town in Þingeyjarsýsla, a prosperous community by the eastern side of Skjálfandi bay in the Northeast of Iceland.
 It was here that the Swedish explorer Garðar Svavarsson spent the winter of 870.
-As Garðar departed Iceland the following spring, 3 people stayed behind; a man called Náttfari along with an unnamed serf and a bondmaid.
+As Garðar departed Iceland the following spring, three people stayed behind; a man called Náttfari along with an unnamed serf and a bondmaid.
 Despite the sagas’ account of Náttfari’s settlement, first in Náttfaravík across the bay from Húsavík and then in Reykjadalur, history books usually credit Ingólfur Arnarson, who settled in Reykjavík four years later, as Iceland’s first settler.

 Húsavík started forming as a village in late 19th century, and from the first, its main industries have been fisheries, the processing of agricultural products and trade.

 Whale Capital of Iceland

 In the recent years tourism has increased considerably with a large number of visitors every year.
 There are many good reasons why Húsavík is such a popular place to visit: an attractive and scenic natural environment, diverse recreation options and proximity to the most highly regarded nature pearls of the region.

 Húsavík is a clean and tidy town whose heart beats around the harbour with its remarkable whale museum that has a live-size Blue whale skeleton.
 The church, built in 1907, stands beside the main street and is regarded as an emblem of the town.
 Up the street is the cultural house with its museum collections inside: there is a regional collection, district archives, natural history collection, maritime collection and photograph and film archives.